Modern Family: Later seasons

 The series was renewed for a 9th and 10th season on May 10, 2017.
 Season 9 premiered on September 27, 2017, while season 10 premiered on September 26, 2018.

 Seasons 8 and 9 received mixed-to-positive reviews from critics, with main criticisms directed at the lack of character development, overstuffing of episodes, and too many filler episodes per season.
 While the show continued to be praised for its charm, witty writing, and the cast's performances, criticism grew in these seasons, particularly from reviewers such as those at The A.V.
 Club.

-In January 2018, Steve Levitan and Christopher Lloyd announced that season 10 would most likely be the final season, during the Television Critics Association's winter press tour.
+In January 2018, Christopher Lloyd and Steve Levitan announced that season 10 would most likely be the final season, during the Television Critics Association's winter press tour.
 However, in August 2018, reports indicated that ABC was in discussions to renew the series for a potential eleventh season.

 Season 10 received positive reviews from critics, citing the season as a significant improvement over the last two.
 The series was praised for its tackling of Haley's pregnancy, the humor of Mitch and Cam looking after Cal, and its dealing with change in a positive way.
 Episodes "Torn Between Two Lovers", "Good Grief", and "A Year Of Birthdays" were particularly praised.

 The series was renewed for an eleventh season on January 7, 2019, which was confirmed as the final season on February 5.
 The last season premiered on September 25, 2019, and aired its last episode on April 8, 2020.

 Season 11 similarly received positive reviews.
 The season was praised for its themes of change and ending, and the improved humor upon the last seasons, with particular attention to episodes "The Prescott", "Legacy", "Spuds" and "Finale".